Student Initiative Fund

-To receive all of your allotted funds At THE END of your project (or the remainder of your funding if you received 40% prior to start), you must submit your SIF Post-Initiative Report within one month of your project conclusion.
-Your report will outline the actual funds used, and must include all documentation of expenses being reimbursed by SIF (original itemized receipts, invoices, charges, bills, etc.).
+To receive all of your allotted funds at THE END of your project (or the remainder of your funding if you received 40% prior to start), you must submit your SIF Post-Initiative Report within one month of your project conclusion.
+Your report must outline the actual funds used and must include all documentation of expenses being reimbursed by SIF (original itemized receipts, invoices, charges, bills, etc.).
 Only expenses with corresponding original itemized receipts will be eligible for reimbursement.

 After the post-initiative expense report is received, the balance of funds will be released.
 This will take a minimum of 35 days.

 IMPORTANT NOTE: Failure to submit a complete post-initiative report will result in the project applicant being personally responsible for the project costs.

 Interested in learning more about the Student Initiative Fund or getting support with your application?
 Register for the SIF Information Sessions on CLNx (Events & Workshops Calendar > Leadership, Mentorship & Clubs)

 - Thursday December 6, 2018, 11 a.m. – 12 p.m.

 - Tuesday January 8, 2019, 2 p.m. – 3 p.m.